ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The KDC considers the following values.

-   - COUNT, as a 1-byte unsigned integer associated to the used encryption key.
+   - COUNT, as a 1-byte unsigned integer associated with the used encryption key.
 Its value is set to 0 when starting to perform a new group rekeying instance, and is incremented after each use of the encryption key.

    - NEW_NUM, as the version number of the new group keying material to distribute in this rekeying instance, left-padded with zeroes to exactly NONCE_SIZE - 1.